smell-of-curry/pokemon-showdown/sim/SIM-PROTOCOL.md

 - `switch SWITCHSPEC`, to make a switch

+- `bag-item ITEMSPEC`, to use a bag item

 `MOVESPEC` is:

 - `MOVESLOTSPEC` or `MOVESLOTSPEC TARGETSPEC`

   - `MOVESLOTSPEC` is a move name (capitalization/spacing-insensitive) or 1-based move slot number
   - `TARGETSPEC` is a 1-based target slot number.
 Add a `-` in front of it to